Accounting

 Accounting Profession

-Canada’s three professional accounting bodies (Chartered Accountant (CA), Certified Management Accountant (CMA) and Certified General Accountant (CGA)) have unified under the banner of the Chartered Professional Accountant (CPA).
-The new professional body, CPA Canada, and its provincial affiliates offer the Professional Education Program (or PEP) as a post-undergraduate means of becoming a CPA.
-Given the breath of choice in the accounting profession, CPA Canada offers numerous paths to becoming a CPA including via the Graduate Diploma in Accounting program at Smith School of Business.
+Canada has only one recognized accounting designation, the Chartered Professional Accountant.
+CPA Ontario, in partnership with other provincial affiliates that make up CPA Canada, offer the Professional Education Program (or PEP) as a post-undergraduate means of becoming a CPA.
+Given the breadth of choice in the accounting profession, CPA Ontario offers numerous paths to becoming a CPA including via the Graduate Diploma in Accounting program at Smith School of Business.
 All paths lead to the rigorous three-day Common Final Evaluation (CFE).
-The Smith GDA program is the fastest route to writing the professional examination taking thirteen months from the completion of the GDA.
-The professionally-based PEP program takes twenty-seven months from the date of completion of the Commerce degree and involves taking six modules and four examinations over the two year period.
+The Smith GDA program is the fastest route to writing the professional examination, taking thirteen months from the completion of the GDA.
+The professionally-based PEP program takes twenty-seven months from the date of completion of the Commerce degree and involves taking six modules and four examinations over the two-year period.

 See the CPA Canada Education website for more details.